+December 22, 2017.
+These one-time adjustments included a benefit for the revaluation of our deferred tax assets of \$10.6 million and the tax associated with the deemed repatriation of foreign earnings of \$7.2 million under the Act.
 The \$7.2 million income tax expense in 2016 results predominantly from tax expense on earnings in the U.S. and the inability to benefit losses in our foreign subsidiaries due to valuation allowances.
-The \$3.7 million income tax expense in 2015 results predominantly from tax expense on earnings in the U.S. and the inability to benefit losses in our foreign subsidiaries due to valuation allowances.